robert-westenberger/knowledgebase/deep-learning.md

 You don't need a GPU to serve your model in production.
 It's only necessary for training.

 # How to avoid disaster
+On3 of the biggest issues to consider is that understanding and testing the behavior of a deep learning model is much more difficult than with most other code you write.